doyouevendata/doyouevendata.github.io/_posts/2017-03-27-dynamically-generated-graphs.md

 mouse_event <- event_data("plotly_hover")
 ```

-If you are curious how mouse event looks like, here is the one captured while mouse pointer is over year 2016 point of graph:
+<p align="justify">If you are curious how mouse event looks like, here is the one captured while mouse pointer is over year 2016 point of graph:</p>

 ```r
 print(mouse_event)